-- 45 VWhile validation is a global necessity and challenge.
-Capet et al. (2020) provides , an a complete overview and mapping of the current European capability in terms of OOFSs eity in terms of operational modeling of marine and coastal systems presented by Capet et al. (2020) is instructive.
-It\including ed contributions from 49 organizations around Europe, representing about 104 operational model systems, simulating mostly hydrodynamics, biogeochemistry and sea waves, and it provides an updated mapping of the European capability in terms of OOFSs.
-Not being the characterization of the operational validation - 50 status of the European OOFSs among the primary objectives of the mapping performed, Tthis contribution shows how, and to what extent, different observational data sources are used for model skill assessment.
-As shown in Figure 1, most of the model validations systems are mainly useing fixed platforms, satellite remote sensing and coastal tide gauges.
+Validation is a global necessity and challenge.
+Capet et al. (2020) provides a complete overview and mapping of the current European capability in terms of OOFSs, including contributions from 49 organizations around Europe about 104 operational model systems, simulating mostly hydrodynamics, biogeochemistry and sea waves.
+This contribution shows how, and to what extent, different observational data sources are used for model skill assessment.
+As shown in Figure 1, most of the model validation systems mainly use fixed platforms, satellite remote sensing and coastal tide gauges.